Omnigraph

 Omnigraph supports two broad deployment shapes:

-• s3:// repos on AWS S3 or S3-compatible object stores
+• s3:// graphs on AWS S3 or S3-compatible object stores

 The server binary and container image expose the same HTTP surface.